 The Workgroup discussed a draft Guidance Note on EMT, shared onscreen by the NESO SME.
 The Workgroup discussed governance issues relating to the incorporation of this guidance into existing frameworks such as the Grid Code and STCP.
 The Proposer and NESO SME took an action to consider how to incorporate the Guidance Note into STCP 12-2 and if/how this impacts CM097.

 The Alternative Proposer committed to consider the points raised during the Workgroup discussion and to further refine their proposal, subject to obtaining additional input from Workgroup members.

-Workgroup Consultation Summary
+Further to Workgroup’s advice, NESO has proposed to include as an appendix in the STCP12-2, RMS and EMT model requirements and the approach & process for retrospective submission.Workgroup Consultation Summary

 The Workgroup held their Workgroup Consultation between 28 March 2025 to 25 April 2025 and received 3 non-confidential responses and 1 confidential response.
 The full responses and a summary of the responses can be found in Annexes 04 and Annex 05.